-As a shareholder in the Litigation department, Jessica Corpuz handles complex commercial disputes with an emphasis on entertainment and intellectual property litigation.
+As a shareholder in the Litigation department, Jessica Corpuz handles complex commercial disputes, emphasizing entertainment and intellectual property litigation.
 She has successfully represented clients in trial, mediation, arbitration, and appeal, including millions of dollars in jury verdicts as well as published reversals of adverse trial court rulings on appeal.

 Over the course of her career, Jessica has litigated cases in the fields of entertainment, international law, private equity and corporate transactions, breach of contract, and fraud, among others.
 She handles cases on behalf of both plaintiffs and defendants and has appeared before federal and state courts across the country.